 The average diabetes patient sees their doctor for 15 hours per year, but has to self-manage for the other 364 and a half days.
 Their understanding of their condition is vital to its management.
 Receivers of care will also know about the other stresses and positives in their own lives which will affect the success of treatment.

 Care works best where there is an equal partnership between practitioners and patients, not a top down approach.
 A lot of lip service has been paid to ‘patient-centred care’, but we know that it is often overlooked in practice.
-The experience of our Health Makers Council is therefore essential to evolving the College’s projects and beliefs.

 3. Rebalancing ‘pill culture’